The shriek came from a young woman, as she saw her frail mother dragged from their home.

 Death would be like this.
 It would be like falling asleep, she told herself.
 Down the curtain would would sweep over the painful act of living.
 How can it be possibly be any worse, any more painful than this infinite anguish that the world has inflicted on her?
 Words from an old story from a more peaceful time came to her.
 Pity not the dead, but the living.
 She thought she finally understood those words.

 But... but the injustice of it all, the damning cruelty of this world.
 It was the last spark in a dead flame.
 She couldn’t help but weep.
 For the world.
 For herself.
 For her mother.
 For her younger sister whom she would never see again.

 I’m sorry.
 Farewell.

 The single voice that could have saved her then.
 Her father’s.
 It rang out when the knife had only been a hand’s length away from Frieda’s throat.
 She opened her eyes as if something had commanded her to do it.

 Same pair of eyes.
 One as icy as a lake in winter.
-One burned like blue fire with bitter hatred.
+The other seared like bright blue fire.

 “... is Freya Klein.”

 And with those words, Frieda - heir to the Reiss bloodline - was forever dead.
 And a new person was born from her ashes.